27. Now That Fiesta Month Is Here,

 Since Ponce de Leon discovered North America in 1513 almost 500 years ago, Hispanics have been making huge contributions to what is now the United States of America.

-Their achievements have been mostly ignored by American historians, but they should not be forsaken by Latinos on Hispanic Heritage Month.
+Their achievements have been mostly ignored by American historians, but they should not be forsaken by Hispanics on Hispanic Heritage Month.

 (This is the column that launched this website on Oct 16, 2012):